eriizu/candela/README.md

 # Candela

-A collection of quality of life utilities that help me at my job.
+A collection of quality of life utilities that help me do my job.

 ## Flattener